I never considered 'The Slatey Place' as a day-hike destination,

 |

-time hiking today, the weather was perfect, the fall colors fantastic and the hiking
+time today the weather was perfect the fall colors fantastic and the hike

 easy.
 We hiked Low Gap Trail